cymourad/maria-msc/Meta Analysis Steps.md

 4. **Extract data**: Extract the relevant data from each study, including study design, sample size, interventions or exposures, outcomes, and other relevant data.
 This should be done using a standardized data extraction form to ensure consistency.

-5. **Analyze data**: Calculate the effect sizes for each study, usually in the form of a standardized mean difference or odds ratio.
+5. **Analyze data**: Calculate the effect sizes for each study, in the form of a ~standardized mean difference or~ odds ratio.
 These effect sizes can then be combined using statistical methods to produce an overall effect size estimate.

 6. **Assess heterogeneity**: Determine whether there is significant heterogeneity in the data using statistical tests such as Cochran's Q test and I^2 statistic.
 If heterogeneity is present, explore potential sources of heterogeneity using subgroup analyses or meta-regression.